“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-For many pet parents, warmer weather is a welcomed treat.
+For many pet parents, the warmer weather is a welcomed treat.
 We get to spend more time outdoors with our four-legged companions, enjoying the sunshine, participating in fun outside activities.
-That is, until we hear that all too familiar buzz of the mosquito.
+But, warmer weather brings the beginning of the dreaded mosquito season.

 Not only are these pesky, winged biters annoying, they can lead to a slew of complications ranging from itchy bites and hot spots, to heartworm disease and West Nile Virus, and more.